Futsch1/image-sieve/README.md

 When you are done sorting the images, the sieving process can be started.
 Go to the "Sieve" tab and select a sieving mode.
 The following modes are supported:
 - Copy to target directory: Copies only the kept items to the target directory creating folders for the items, the source directory will be left untouched.
 - Move to target directory: Moves the kept items to the target directory creating folders for the items, effectively removing them from the source directory.
 Discarded items will stay in the source directory.
 - Move to target directory and delete in source directory: Moves the kept items to the target directory creating folders for the items and deletes discarded items in the source directory.
-If the source directory contained only images and videos, it will be empty afterwards (except for subfolders).
+If the source directory contained only images and videos, it will be empty afterwards (except for sub folders).
 - Delete in source directory: Deletes all discarded items in the source directory.

 Depending on the mode, you need to indicate a target directory that is used for the result of the sieving process.
 Once you are done, click the start button and the sieve process will start.